 “[CSUN] was my gateway to my life,” said Barbara, a retired educator.

 After the luncheon, alumni and their families made their way to the award-winning Student Recreation Center.
 The SRC hosted the bulk of the Homecoming festivities on its second floor – in the Red Ring Courts and Matarena basketball/volleyball courts.
-The day included pinewood derby races at the Matador Motorway — a 42-foot long, vinyl, red-and-black ramp — a barbecue and kids’ buffet, kids’ carnival games, crafts, tours and the Men’s Basketball game in the evening.
+The day included pinewood derby races at the Matador Motorway, presented by Lincoln Motor Company and Galpin Lincoln — a 42-foot long, vinyl, red-and-black ramp — a barbecue and kids’ buffet, kids’ carnival games, crafts, tours and the Men’s Basketball game in the evening.

 In the Red Ring Courts area, alumni also enjoyed tasting the Matador Red ale from alumni-owned and Valley-based 8One8 Brewery, and checking out demonstrations by popular and inspiring CSUN programs such as 3 Wins Fitness.
 The community initiative, organized and run by students in the Department of Kinesiology, brings undergraduates to public parks in the Valley and around L.A. to run free fitness classes for area residents.
 CSUN students are working to replicate the program around the state.

 CSUN students also demonstrated their award-winning apps from the campus’ annual AppJam competition.
 Alumnus and new 50-Year Club inductee Marc Schneider ’66 (Psychology) grinned from ear to ear as a student guided him through a test run on the virtual-reality painting app, Tilt Brush.
 Schneider wore a virtual-reality headset (dubbed a “VR box”) and tried his hand at “painting” while other alumni watched his handiwork on a computer monitor.